jcuenod/bibletech/_posts/2021-07-26-full-text-search-for-pdfs.md

 [SQLite](https://www.sqlite.org) is basically one of the most amazing technologies in existence.
 It's a database in a file and it is great!
 One of the cool features that it has is call FTS, [full-text search](https://www.sqlite.org/fts5.html).

-To create a table that uses Full-Text search, you've do this:
+To create a table that uses Full-Text search, you create a `virtual table`:

 ```sql
 CREATE VIRTUAL TABLE EXISTS pdf_content USING fts5(